Superstition in China: Sacrifice

-How beliefs have evolved in the 20th–21st centuries
+20th–21st centuries

+When the modern Christian and secular views of superstition became significant in China, various practices of Confucianism, Daoism, Buddhism, and folk religion became frequently characterized as superstitious.
+After the founding of the Republic of China, intellectuals and politicians increasingly viewed folk religion as superstitious and believed that it demonstrated the backwardness and political weakness of the Chinese people.
+The ROC's campaigns against superstition included efforts to modernize funeral practices.

+Shortly after the October 1949 proclamation of the People's Republic of China in 1949, the newly-formed state under the Chinese Communist Party (CCP) labeled folk religion as "feudal superstition" (封建迷信 fèngjiàn míxìn, a phrase also sometimes used to characterize traditional marriage practices, gambling, or obscene literature).
+In the 1950s, the Communist Party largely viewed superstition as a "thought issue" (sixang wenti 思想问题) that could only be solved gradually.
+Mao Zedong illustrated this view in this statement that "peasants themselves erected pusa [Bodhisattva] and they would use their own hands to cast aside pusa at some point."

+Since the Reform and Opening Up period starting in 1978, activities once deemed superstitious have become more publicly accepted.
+After the early 2000s, many formerly superstitious activities came to be viewed as part of China's intangible cultural heritage.

 In urban areas, especially first-tier cities, traditional superstitions such as feng shui, fortune-telling, and choosing auspicious dates are considered "superstitious" by many young people, but they still play a role in important moments such as real estate design, weddings, and business openings.
 Some entrepreneurs and decision makers still consult feng shui masters or fortune-telling experts before making major business decisions, showing the deep connection between traditional beliefs and modern economic behavior.
+In the 21st century, some government officials who had consulted feng shui and fortune tellers have been expelled from the CCP.

 In rural or remote areas, traditional sacrificial rituals and worship of gods are still regarded as important community activities, which not only have cultural inheritance functions, but also strengthen the cohesion within the village.
 For example, on important festivals such as Qingming Festival and Spring Festival, ancestor worship, burning paper, and offerings are still indispensable rituals for many families.
 In some places, phenomena such as "inviting gods", "exorcism", and "feng shui masters going to the village" still have a certain social influence.